This National Heroes’ Day, we pay a tribute to OFWs who work tirelessly and selflessly to provide the best life for their families at home.

 OFWs provide strong remittance inflows.

 Migrant workers from the Philippines are regarded as Bagong Bayani or heroes of modern times for their economic contributions through remittances.
-Even amid the pandemic, OFWs managed to send more funds to their families back home as a counterbalance for the lost income caused by mass layoffs in the country.
+Even amid the pandemic, OFWs managed to send more funds to their families back home.
+They acted as a counterbalance for the lost income caused by mass layoffs in the country.

-These numbers are from OFW remittances sent to their families here in the Philippines to finance many things beyond basic necessities.
+These OFW remittances financed many things beyond basic necessities.
 Some of these are funneled into additional financial resources and, ultimately, the creation and sustainable livelihoods for the whole country.
 It is also worth noting that this is just on top of remittances’ many positive economic effects.

 OFWs endures separation away from family.